netgroup/srv6-calico-vpp-tests/README.md

 ``` sh
     git clone --recurse-submodules git@github.com:netgroup/srv6-calico-vpp-tests.git
 ```
-be sure that the submodules are pulled(./mininet/rose-srv6-tutorial) and the docker images are downloaded (./docker/).
 For the tests we are using modified container images since some features are still not part of the official Calico-VPP repository.

 Install the required packages:
 ``` sh